Dennis960/Blumy/README.md

 - nodemcu D2 to Chirp SCL
 - GND and VCC (5 Volts or 3.3 Volts)

-Chirp uses ~1.5 mA on idle and ~5 mA on measurement.
+Chirp uses ~1.5 mA on idle and ~5 mA on measurement with 3.3V.
-NodeMCU uses ~5 mA in deep sleep mode and ~70 mA when connected to wifi.
+NodeMCU uses ~5 mA in deep sleep mode and ~70 mA when connected to wifi with 5V.